SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-02-12-unity-multiplayer-games-a-review.markdown

 ###### [Unity Multiplayer Games](http://bit.ly/1ct8u9F)

-Adding multiplayer into any game increases its effectiveness and likeability, so many players want not to just play on their own but to engage and compete with others, with [Unity3D](http://unity3d.com/) being available on just about every games console out there this demand is higher than ever.&nbsp; Granted on mobile platforms it is a nice to have but on consoles it can make or break a game.
+Adding multiplayer into any game increases its effectiveness and likeability, so many players want not to just play on their own but to engage and compete with others, with [Unity3D](http://unity3d.com/) being available on just about every games console out there this demand is higher than ever.
+Granted on mobile platforms it is a nice to have but on consoles it can make or break a game.

 * * *